Home > Our Products > English Assessments > Writing Test

 - Employees of government agencies and businesses that require certain levels of English oral proficiency for specific positions

-- Tourists planning to visit English-speaking countries
+- Tourists planning to visit English speaking countries

 These tasks simulate real-life activities, such as school assignments, work, reports, cultural articles, scientific journals, media ads, and personal letters.
 Each writing task gives examinees the opportunity to develop and organize ideas in response to a set of requirements, and to express those ideas in English.